tash-had/internet-thoughts/README.md

 ![alt text](https://github.com/tash-had/YHack_2016/blob/master/views/photos/logoInnerShadow.png?raw=true "Oh my.... what a beautiful Readme")

 # [internetthoughts.net](http://internetthoughts.net/)
+#### P.S we built our sentiment analyis engine into a neat little [REST API](https://github.com/Jspsun/SentimentAnalysisAPI) It's super easy to use :)

 Ever wonder what the internet thinks about a certain topic, issue, or person?
 Well, what better way to gauge the internet's popular opinion than by mass analyzing things said about that topic?
 Just enter a search query and a sentiment analysis of tons of data in relation to that topic will be returned to you.
 Find out where you stand amongst the internet!
 Internet-thoughts was built for YHack 2016 at Yale University by [Tash-had Saqif](https://tash-had.com), [Robert Xu](http://robxu.me) and [Jonathan Sun](http://jonathan.solar).